 Christ is with us—all the time.
 He’s available to us—everywhere.
 He’s walking next to us, guiding us as a father who loves a child—constantly.

 So, why do many of us have a different experience in church than we do during our normal, activity-filled week?
-I believe it has less to do with any increased work by God and more about a more focused attention from us.
+Maybe it has less to do with any increased work by God and more about a more focused attention from us.
 We should be practicing the awareness of His presence and listening for His voice every day, every second, every waking moment.
 This world is a tough, busy place and we need His guidance—not just on Sundays, but all the time.

 How do we do this?
 Here are a few activities that many of us know we’re supposed to practice, but forget that their purpose is to connect to His presence: